Jennifer-Yu/JJPROJECT/README.md

 Different elements:
 - Database
-- Quiz to generate a setting accordingly
+- Quiz to generate a persona!
-- Demo to enter anime / kpop world based on quiz results
+- Demo for Naruto (can play as four different characters!)

 Also note, when you see ">>" and no number choices, you should click enter to proceed!